 Permanent Life Insurance

 Permanent life insurance, by contrast, does not come with an expiry date.
-The coverage lasts for your entire life, as long as you pay premiums.
-Many permanent life policies also bundle up as an investment tool.
+Permanent life insurance coverage lasts for your entire life, as long as you pay premiums.
+Many permanent life insurance policies also bundle up as an investment tool.
 They include a savings component — called cash value.

 Among the two life insurance options, permanent life insurance is more expensive.
 That is because it does not have an end date and builds cash value.
 Generally speaking, premiums for a permanent life insurance policy cost five to 15 times as much as a comparable term life insurance policy.

-How to find the best individual life insurance plan
+How to find the best individual life insurance policy

-Want to hunt down the best life insurance plan for your family?
-Here are some tips to keep in mind.
+Are you hunting for the best life insurance policy for your family?
+Here are some tips and tricks to keep in mind when you are looking for coverage.

 Imagine paying thousands of dollars over the years for a life insurance policy, only to have the insurer go bust twenty years down the line.
 Scary, right?
 Pick a provider that is strong financially so that you will not have to worry about it not keeping its end of the bargain.